MinecraftWars/Gringotts/doc/configuration.md

 * `material` can be an item id or a name from the [material list](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html)
 * `damage` is the modifier value for an item type.
 For example, all the dyes have the same item type, but different damage values.
 * `displayname` is a modified item name.
-Only items with this exact name, including colors, will count as the specified denomination.
-This does *not* automatically rename all items of this type, you can use a separate item renaming plugin for this.
+Only items with this exact name, including colors, will count as the specified denomination. **This does *not* automatically rename all items of this type, you need to use a separate item renaming plugin for this.** It will, however, create currency items based on these settings.
 * `lore` is a list of custom lore lines that have to be present for an item to be counted as currency.
 Like `displayname`, it will only work if added by a third party plugin
 * `value` is a whole or fractional number denoting the value of a denomination.
 The number of fractional digits in a currency value should not exceed the number defined as `digits`.

 ##### Example denomination setup with different features used for each denomination